 - 1. All assignments are due at the beginning of the class period on the specified due date.
 For each day an assignment is late, a 10% penalty will be assessed.
 Any assignment a week late will receive 0 (ZERO) credit, but must be handed in for evaluation and feedback.
 All assignments must be completed and turned in prior to finals week.
 All assignments must be completed in order to "pass" the course. - 2.
-Exams may not be made up.
+Exams may not be made up, unless previously discussed with instructor